-Shopify excels at all the major pillars of an e-commerce store.
+Shopify excels at .
 These can be summed up as security, usability, marketability, and cost-effectiveness.
 In all these areas, Shopify channels the start-small-and-grow-big philosophy.

 It leaves room for flexibility and scalability, knowing well that business can be very dynamic.
 What starts out as a makeup store can be a full-on beauty and fashion products store in less than half a year.